-So you've decided you want to become a CPA, but that exam is waiting out there on your horizon to potentially trip you up.
+So you've decided you want to become a Certified Public Accountant (CPA), but that exam is waiting out there on your horizon to potentially trip you up.
 You have three basic options when you plan to take the CPA exam.
-You can prep for it in a traditional classroom structure, in an online or recorded class, or you can self-study.
-Here's what you should know about your choices.
+You can prep for it in a traditional classroom structure, use an online or recorded class, or you can self-study.
+Each of these study options offers a structure that may be better suited for one individual over another.

 Classroom reviews are extremely popular, but they're also the most expensive.
-For example, the Northern Illinois University review course is very highly regarded and it has an excellent track record of passing exam scores.
-But this comes at a price—it costs several thousand dollars to take the review courses for all four exam sections.
+For example, the Northern Illinois University CPA review course is highly regarded, and it has an excellent track record of passing exam scores.
+But this success rate comes at a price—it costs several thousand dollars to take the review courses for all four exam sections.
+Many universities and colleges offer similar courses.
+Each will vary in their quality and the price involved.

 If you have the funds available, classroom review courses are great as long as you do your research first to make sure the course has a good reputation.
 Many people find studying easier when they have an instructor to guide them through the subject matter.